Record an AI-based test

 Click the Add Relation button on the tooltip.

 Click on another object in proximity to add the relation.

 To remove the added relation, hover over the object again and click the Remove Relation button on the tooltip.
-The AI Record will validate the object and restore the relation in case that the object becomes invalid.
+The AI Record then validates the object and restores the relation in case the object becomes invalid.